DavidBerdik/PyGAAP/PyGAAP_developer_manual.md

 │   │   │   │   ├── ["available_frame"]                Contains the listboxes where available features are displayed.
 │   │   │   │   ├── ["buttons_frame"]                  Contains the add/remove/clear buttons.
 │   │   │   │   ├── ["selected_frame"]                 Contains the listbox where selected features are displayed.
-│   │   │   │   ├── ["parameters_frame"]               Contains the frame where parameters of a feature are displayed. # Tab_EventDrivers and Tab_AnalysisMethods only.
+│   │   │   │   ├── ["parameters_frame"]               Contains the frame where parameters of a feature are displayed.
 │   │   │   |
 │   │   │   ├── ["description_frame"]                Contains the text box where the description of a feature is displayed.
 │   │   |